albertcroig/Stewart-SVG-Projection-js/extra-documentation/real-life-platform.md

 3) **Repeat for All Servos**: Perform the above steps for all servos.

-After determining the slope (m), intercept (b), and middle position pulse (mp) for each servo, input these values into the corresponding calibration object in your code.
+After determining the slope, intercept, and middle position pulse for each servo, input these values into the corresponding calibration object in your code.
 This ensures that the simulation accurately translates the angles into the correct pulse widths for the servos.

 ## Issues that remain unsolved to this date